 There aren’t a lot of things in life that make us happier than a huge lobster roll from Lunch.
 Not only is this the best lobster roll in the Hamptons, but it’s also one of the best lobster rolls in the world.

 Just a bit down the road from Lunch, you’ll find Clam Bar.
 The menu is similar, and while Lunch has the better lobster roll (the one here’s pretty good too, though), we like to come here for everything else - oysters, fried clams, and even whole lobsters.
 The all-outdoor setting is the ideal place to eat pre- or post-beach.

-Carissa’s makes some of the best baked goods and breads in the Hamptons, which makes it a great spot to pick up lunch.
+Carissa’s makes some of the best baked goods and bread in the Hamptons, which makes it a great spot to pick up lunch.
 The large Pantigo Road (a.k.a.
 Montauk Highway a.k.a.
 “27”) location looks like a cool person’s home in Oslo, and also has a more extensive menu that includes a bunch of salads and bowls.
 The original space, in a parking lot behind Newtown Lane, is a convenient spot to pick up a sandwich in town.
-It’s also the only place to get a decent coffee to go in East Hampton’s town.
-(Some people will disagree, but facts are facts.)
+It’s also the best place to get a coffee to go in East Hampton’s town.

 East Hampton Grill